wger-project/wger/README.rst

 ::

  $ sudo apt-get install python3-dev nodejs npm git
- $ sudo npm install -g yarn
+ $ sudo npm install -g yarn sass

 Then install the python packages from pypi in the virtualenv::